- Why is Pukka Organic?

 - What are your teabags made from?

 Our tea bag paper is made of a special blend of natural abaca (a type of banana) and plant cellulose fibres.
-Our supply of tea bag paper is also Totally Chlorine Free (TCF) and unbleached.
+Our supply of tea bag paper is also unbleached.
 They are staple-free and 100% biodegradable and/or recyclable.
 The tea bag strings are made from 100% organic, non-GMO, un-bleached cotton.

 - Are your tea bags sealed using any forms of glue or heat?

-Our teabags are not heat sealed; therefore they do not require a polymer of any kind to keep them closed.
+No, our teabags are not heat sealed; therefore they do not require a glue of any kind to keep them closed.
 The machine folds the bag and sews it shut with a single piece of cotton thread.
 Some other manufactures use teabags which have a polypropylene (PP) lining which when heated bonds together to seal the tea inside.

 - Is there any epichlorohydrin in your tea bags?